MarcisGailitis/GCP---Associate-Cloud-Engineer/4 Elastic Google Cloud Infrastructure - Scaling and Automation.md

 It is useful to parameterize your configuration with templates.

-Each resource must contain a name, type and properties.
+Each resource must contain a name, type, and properties.

 For the name, we are using an environment variable to get the name from the top-level configuration, which makes this template more flexible.
 By definition, an auto mode network automatically creates a subnetwork in each region, which is why we are creating autoCreateSubnetworks value as true.

-Using the self-link reference for the network name ensures that the VPC Network is created before firewall rule.
+Using the self-link reference for the network name ensures that the VPC Network is created before the firewall rule.
 This is very important because the deployment manager creates all the resources in parallel unless you use references.
 You would get an error, without the reference, because firewall rules cannot be created w/o an existing network.